biud436/vscode-rgss-script-compiler/README.md

 -   **Automatic Saving and Compilation**: Pressing `CTRL + S` saves your files and compiles your code automatically, so you don't have to worry about losing your progress.

--   **Test Play**: Pressing `F5` allows you to quickly test your code on Windows without having to run any additional commands.
+-   **Test Play**: Pressing `F5` allows you to quickly test your code without having to run any additional commands.

 ## Screenshots